 In many medical, epidemiological and economic analyses you can see an average hazard ratio for the difference between two groups being reported.
 Average in the sense that it is averaged across all time slices.
 An average hazard ratio of 1 indicates no difference in survival rates / event rate over time between the two groups being compared, on average.
 If the hazard ratio is larger than 1 it means an increased risk of an event across all time points, on average, while if it is less than 1 there is a reduction in that same risk.
 If instead of risk you are measuring positive events like recovery from illness then the reverse is true: an HR greater than 1 means increased likelihood for a positive event while a value less than 1 means decreased likelihood.
 Note that this assumes the treatment/intervention group is compared to the control group.
 If you perform the reverse comparison, the reverse of these statements are true.

-Observing an overall hazard ratio of 0.5 means that on average, a subject in the treatment group is half as likely to experience an event than a subject from the control group, given they both reached a given point in time t.
+If our hazard ratio calculator outputs a ratio of 0.5, it means that on average, a subject in the treatment group is half as likely to experience an event than a subject from the control group, given they both reached a given point in time t.
 In other words, HR is equivalent to the relative risk that an individual in the group with the higher hazard reaches the endpoint first (with correction: odds replaced with risk), equivalently: that an individual in the group with the lower hazard reaches the endpoint last.
 It, however, does not mean that at all points in time a subject in the treated group has twice the survival risk or even twice the chance to experience an event - as with any other average, it cannot be interpreted in reverse - as applying to all elements of the class from which it was calculated.

 It should be noted that two time to event curves with the same hazard ratio may in fact lead to vastly different practical outcomes.
 Take for example the following two comparisons which result in the same hazard ratio of 0.5, but vastly different differences in medians and (restricted) means: